LHP Santiago ejected, glove confiscated during Mariners' win - WHIZ News

 Santiago became the first player to be ejected as part of Major League Baseball’s new foreign substance protocols when he was thrown out of the Seattle Mariners’ 3-2 victory over the Chicago White Sox on Sunday.

+Taylor Trammell homered twice for Seattle in the resumption of Saturday’s suspended game.
+The White Sox rebounded in the scheduled series finale, winning 7-5 behind Zack Collins’ four RBIs.

-Santiago was checked by the umpires as he exited in the fifth inning.
+Santiago was checked by the umpires as he exited in the fifth inning of the first game.
 His glove was confiscated, and it was later announced that Santiago had been ejected.

 Santiago, a 33-year-old left-hander who began his career with the White Sox, said what the umpires found was a combination of rosin and sweat.
 He had used rosin to stop the sweat from dripping on both his arms on a humid day in Chicago.